Arbutus Announces Year-End 2016 Financial ResultsWednesday, April 5, 2017

 For the year ended December 31, 2015, Arbutus recorded an impairment charge of $22.8 million (net of deferred taxes of $16.2 million) based on the Company's decision to discontinue the cyclophilin inhibitors program, OCB-030.

 The goodwill impairment charge also results from the change in cost of capital estimate in the Company's valuation models.
 The remaining goodwill balance is due to the application of deferred taxes in the goodwill impairment calculation, following the complex requirements of the accounting standard in this area.

 Other Income (Losses)

-The aggregate decrease in fair value of the Company's common share purchase warrants was $3.3 million in 2015 as compared to an increase in the fair value of common share purchase warrants outstanding of $10.4 million in 2014.
-The decrease is a result of decrease in the Company's share price from the previous reporting dates, and vice versa.
+The aggregate decrease in fair value of the Company's common share purchase warrants was $0.5 million in 2016 as compared to a decrease in the fair value of common share purchase warrants outstanding of $3.3 million in 2015.
+Generally, a decrease in the Company's share price from the previous reporting date results in a decrease in the fair value of the Company's warrant liability and vice versa.

 |UNAUDITED CONDENSED CONSOLIDATED BALANCE SHEETS